pabardina/blog-hugo/site/content/post/sops-aws-kms-multi-account.md

 Different teams have access to the same credentials file, so we do not specify an iam role when using sops.

-All teams have access to crendentials in our lab environment.
+All teams have access to credentials in our lab environment.
 Only Circleci and administrators have access to other environments (access managed by iam policies).
 There is a little trick to use sops with our needs.

 Our `.sops.yaml` file looks like this :